1. Her Testimonies

 This means her memory is vague on this episode.

 - 2.3 [Episode of burning patients with typhoid fever to death]

 Testimony No. 1 gives an episode of the Japanese Army burning the typhoid-infected patients alive.
 It took place in the spring of 1945.
 The account is as follows.

 gIn the spring next year harmoni Kan Il-chul came to the comfort station, harmoni was infected with typhoid fever.
 She suffered from a continued high fever.h gProbably out of fear of spreading the disease, the Japanese Army tried to burn the harmoni to death.
 When the army men took the harmoni to the foot of a mountain, firewood was piled up and they were burning fire.h

 Testimony No. 2 touches upon this episode as follows.

 gAbout eight of them I thinkc some persons were lying on the truck bed.
 Yes, they are burning peoplecBurn you know!
 Burn people on firec.
 They dig a hole on the ground, put firewood in the pit, then petrolc.It burns fiercely andcThey throw patients into the firec.
 I was about to be thrown into the fire pit, but I was last of the line and still on the ground.h

 This description is very, very, VERY AWKWARD and IMPOSSIBLE.
 Typhoid fever is orally transmitted infection in the first place.
+Spread of the disease is preventable by quarantine and good administration of food, washing hands, etc., and not by killing patients.
 Then how is it possible for any army to burn living humans alive without affixing them to immovable materials?
 Are you saying that those people did not resist and try to climb up the hole to escape?
-This scene might be cremation of dead people or one scene of anti-Japan war drama depicting gcruelty" of the Japanese soldiers.
+This scene may be cremation of dead people or one scene of anti-Japan war drama depicting gcruelty" of the Japanese soldiers.